 Stories are the lifeblood of a people.
 In the stories people tell lies a window to what they think, believe, and desire.
-In truth, a people’s stories soundly encapsulate the essence of their humanity.
+In truth, people’s stories soundly encapsulate the essence of their humanity.
 And this circumstance is not peculiar to any one group.
 It is as a thread that weaves through the civilizations of the ancient East and the cultures of the industrial West.

 So significant is the role they play that to poison a people’s stories, says African writer Ben Okri, is to poison their lives.
 This truth resonates in the experience of many.
 In the folklore of the Tagalog people, tales abound of a mythical hero who, once freed from imprisonment in a sacred mountain, would come to liberate the nation.
 The crafty Spaniards seized upon this myth and used it as a tool for further subjugation.
 They harped on it, enshrining it in the consciousness of every Tagalog, dangling this legendary champion in front of their eyes as one would the proverbial carrot.
 So insidious was this myth that suffering in silence and waiting for deliverance became a virtue.
 And for a time, it lulled the people into a false sense of hope, smothering all desire to rise up in arms.

 Yet stories can also stir up a people long asleep, awaken senses that have lain dormant or been dulled by the neglect of many centuries.
 Throughout history, not a few have expressed the belief that the pen is more powerful than any sword, double-edged though it may be.
-Nonetheless, that the purpose of stories is to change lives may not be immediately self-evident.
+Nonetheless, the purpose of stories is to change lives may not be immediately self-evident.
 But history, or more significantly individual insight, stands witness to this truth.
 And perhaps it is partly this realization that compels Federico Caballero, a Panay-Bukidnon from the mountains of Central Panay to ceaselessly work for the documentation of the oral literature, particularly the epics, of his people.
 These ten epics, rendered in a language that, although related to Kiniray-a, is no longer spoken, constitute an encyclopedic folklore one only the most persevering and the most gifted of disciples can learn.
 Together with scholars, artists, and advocates of culture, he painstakingly pieces together the elements of this oral tradition nearly lost.

 His own love for his people’s folklore began when he was a small child.
 His mother would lull his brothers and sister to sleep, chanting an episode in time to the gentle swaying of the hammock.
 Sometimes it was his great-great-grandmother, his Anggoy Omil, who would chant the epics.
 Nong Pedring remembers how he would press against them as they cuddled his younger siblings, his imagination recreating the heroes and beautiful maidens of their tales.
 In his mind, Labaw Dunggon and Humadapnon grew into mythical proportions, heroes as real as the earth on which their hut stood and the river that nourished it.
 Each night, he learned more about where their adventures brought them, be it to enchanted caves peopled by charmed folk or the underworld to rescue an unwitting prisoner from the clutches of an evil being.
 And the more he learned, the greater his fascination became.
 When his mother or his Anggoy would inadvertently nod off, he would beg them to stay awake and finish the tale.